 If you decide to go with an outsourced service it might be constructive to call them as a potential very unhappy customer so see how they handle the call.
 You can also run down a list of questions or concerns that someone might use with a real world problem faced using your product or service.
 This can be a truly valuable training exercise.
 Aside from obvious language barriers faced by using some outsourced customer services make sure that they have knowledge of the product or service, or access to relevant information about your product or service via your web site.

-As you can see, I’ve only scratched the surface of issues faced with providing top-notch customer service.
+As you can see, I’ve only scratched the surface of issues faced with providing top-notch customer service – it is one of the most profitable ideas you can implement!
 Think about how you can provide better customer service and you just might make someone become a more loyal customer for life!

 Carpe Diem My Friends!